[ RichardHerring.com ]

 Send your scripts to producers whose radio or TV shows you like, or look out for shows with lots of writers and try and write something in that style and send it in.
 It's unlikely that anyone is going to commission your film script from nothing, so start a bit smaller.
 Meeting producers who like your work is a great way to get on.
 It will not be an overnight thing, but show willing and work hard and don't expect early rewards and if you're any good things should happen for you.

-If you get a chance try and do a show in edinburgh.
+If you get a chance try and do a show in Edinburgh.
 Again you probably won't be discovered there, but you will learn a lot from the experience.
 This is why I keep going back and trying new things.
-But it costs a lot of money (Talking Cock sold out two years ago and I lost £7000).
+But it costs a lot of money (Talking Cock sold out in 2002 and I lost £7000).
 In the early days you will probably have to sacrifice and live mainly off baked potatoes.

 Good luck.